 Pan-and-tilt drives may be controlled from the host computer using the following commands.
-The speed at which the pan-and-tilt drives move is dependent upon the receiver's capabilities.
-Vicon receivers are either fixed speed or variable speed.
-Variable-speed receivers sold by Vicon allow the pan-and-tilt drive to move at either 4 or 255 speeds.
+The speed at which the pan-and-tilt drives move is dependent upon the capabilities of the receiver and the pan-and-tilt.
+Vicon receivers and pan-and-tilt drives are either fixed speed or variable speed.
+Variable-speed receivers sold by Vicon allow the pan-and-tilt drive to move at either 4 or 256 speeds.
 The following sections discuss the various commands which may be used to control pan-and-tilt drives from fixed-speed receivers.
-To control the pan-and-tilt drives from four-speed receivers, chain the speed commands listed in Table 3 to the fixed-speed commands.
-For example, to pan left at medium fast speed, use the following command code.
+To control the pan-and-tilt drives from four-speed receivers, chain the speed commands listed in Table 2 to the fixed-speed commands.
+For example, to pan left at medium fast speed, use the following code: <SOH>IW<CR>.

-<SOH>IW<CR>

-For 255-speed receivers, the command code includes a number from 001 to 255 which describes the relative speed.
+For 256-speed receivers, the command code includes a number from 000 to 255 which describes the relative speed.
 A higher number corresponds to a faster speed.
-To direct a pan-and-tilt drive to pan right at speed 112, the following command code would be used.
+To direct a pan-and-tilt drive to pan right at speed 112, the following command code would be used: <SOH>J112<CR>.
+If none of the command codes in Table 2 are used, the default speed will be used.
+The default speed is typically the slowest speed.

-<SOH>J112<CR>